ggangwar/Udacity-HA-WebApp-CF/README.md

 4. Edit the S3 bucket policy and paste the content of `S3BucketPolicy.txt` file and save the changes.
 The `S3BucketPolicy.txt` file is located under `WebApplication` folder of this repository.
 5. Note down the name of S3 bucket created in above step and update the `S3CodeRepo` ParameterValue inside `servers.json` file.
 The `servers.json` file is located under `CFScripts` folder of this repository.
 6. Create a Key Pair in AWS EC2 and save the downloaded Key Pair at some location on your machine.
 Note down the Key Pair name and update the `KeyPairName` ParameterValue inside `servers.json` file with the name of the key pair created.
 The `servers.json` file is located under `CFScripts` folder of this repository.
+7. Open a terminal on your machine in bash mode.
-7. Run `./create infra infra.yml infra.json`
+8. Run `./create infra infra.yml infra.json`
+9. Wait for the `infra` stack to be completed.You can verify the status from AWS console.
-8. Run `./create servers servers.yml servers.json`
+10. Run `./create servers servers.yml servers.json`
+11. Wait for the `servers` stack to be completed.
+You can verify the status from AWS console.
-9. Copy the DNS url from Outputs section of servers CloudFormation stack.
+12. Copy the DNS url from `Outputs` section of `servers` stack in CloudFormation.
 Paste the url in the browser and you will see `It works!
 Udagram, Udacity` on the web page.
-10. Run `./delete servers`
+13. Run `./delete servers`
+14. Wait for the `servers` stack to be deleted.You can verify the status from AWS console.
-11. Run `./delete infra`
+15. Run `./delete infra`

-## Troubleshoot any issue with web servers
+16. Wait for the `infra` stack to be deleted.You can verify the status from AWS console.

+## How to login into private web servers?

-As web servers are located in private subnets, you can verify the logs using jump box i.e. Bastion host.
-Below are the steps to login into web servers:
+As web servers are located in private subnets, you can not directly do login into these boxes.
+You will use jump box i.e. Bastion host for this purpose.
+Below are the steps to login into web server via bastion host:
 1. Open a terminal on you local machine in `bash` mode and copy the Key Pair on bastion host's `/home/ubuntu` directory.
 For this, run command ` scp -i key-pair-name.pem key-pair-name.pem ubuntu@public-ip-of-bastion-host:/home/ubuntu`.
 In this command, replace `public-ip-of-bastion-host` with the bastion host's public IP and `key-pair-name` with the name of the pem file(Key Pair) downloaded in `Steps` section.
 2. Open the `SSH client` on your local machine and login into bastion host using the Key Pair downloaded in `Steps` section.
 For this run command `ssh ubuntu@public-ip-of-bastion-host -i key-pair-name.pem`.
 In this command, replace `public-ip-of-bastion-host` with the bastion host's public IP and `key-pair-name` with the name of the pem file(Key Pair) downloaded in `Steps` section.
 3. Run command `chmod 400 key-pair-name.pem`.